|On This Page|

 (2) The term shall include —

 Committed to a mental institution.
 A formal commitment of a person to a mental institution by a court, board, commission, or other lawful authority.
-The term includes a commitment to a mental institution involuntarily.
-The term includes commitment for mental defectiveness or mental illness.
+The term includes a commitment to a mental institution involuntarily and a commitment for mental defectiveness or mental illness.
 It also includes commitments for other reasons, such as for drug use.
 The term does not include a person in a mental institution for observation or a voluntary admission to a mental institution.

 No. The NICS does not maintain a database of medical records or information on mental health diagnoses or treatment plans.
-When a record of a person prohibited from possessing a firearm as a result of mental health issues (i.e., a person who has been involuntarily committed to a mental institution or adjudicated a “mental defective” by a court, board, or other lawful authority) is entered in the NICS Index, the entry contains only a name, other biographic identifiers, like date of birth, and codes for the submitting entity and prohibited category.
-The NICS Index does not contain medical records or medical information.
+When a record of a person prohibited from possessing a firearm as a result of mental health issues (i.e., a person who has been involuntarily committed to a mental institution or adjudicated a "mental defective" by a court, board, or other lawful authority) is entered in the NICS Indices, the entry contains only a name, other biographic identifiers (e.g., date of birth), and codes for the submitting entity and prohibited category.
+The NICS Indices does not contain medical records or medical information.

 When information about such adjudications and commitments is provided to the NICS, the FBI can deny firearm transfers to persons with disqualifying mental health histories, both in the state where the record was created and in other states to which the individual may have subsequently moved.

-In addition, as noted above, the information identifying mental health adjudications or commitments contributed by federal and state agencies is maintained in the NICS Index.
-The regulations governing the NICS limits the use of the NICS Index to: (1) checks under the Brady Act by FFLs of proposed firearms transferees; (2) checks by federal, state, or local criminal justice agencies in connection with the issuance of a firearms-related or explosives-related license or permit; and (3) requests by ATF in connection with civil or criminal law enforcement relating to the federal Gun Control Act (18 U.S.C.
+In addition, as noted above, the information identifying mental health adjudications or commitments contributed by federal and state agencies is maintained in the NICS Indices.
+The regulations governing the NICS limits the use of the NICS Indices to (1) checks under the Brady Act by FFLs of proposed firearms transferees; (2) checks by federal, state, or local criminal justice agencies in connection with the issuance of a firearms-related or explosives-related license or permit; and (3) requests by ATF in connection with civil or criminal law enforcement relating to the federal Gun Control Act (18 U.S.C.
 Chapter 44) or National Firearms Act (26 U.S.C.
 Chapter 53).
-Checks of the NICS Index for general law enforcement purposes are not permitted under the regulations.
+Checks of the NICS Indices for general law enforcement purposes are not permitted under the regulations.
 See 28 CFR.
 25.6(j).

 CHANGE TO THE MENTAL HEALTH PROHIBITOR: Prior to the NIAA, section 922(g)(4) was effectively a lifetime prohibition on possessing firearms by any person "who had been adjudicated a mental defective or who has been committed to a mental institution."
 The Act, however, provides that when relief is granted under a federal or state relief from disabilities program that meets the requirements of the Act, or when certain automatic relief conditions are met with respect to persons federally adjudicated or committed, the event giving rise to the mental health disability is "deemed not to have occurred" for purposes of the federal firearm prohibition.